umputun/stash/README.md

 Hot-reload watches the directory containing the auth file, so it works correctly with editors that use atomic saves (vim, VSCode, etc.).

+### Session Storage

+User sessions are stored in the database (same as key-value data), so they persist across server restarts.
+Expired sessions are automatically cleaned up in the background.

 ### Generating Password Hashes

 ```bash